nabilnaja/Python-Training/README.md

 is_integer : test if the number is an integer.

 bit_length : gives the number of bits necessary to represent an integer.

+Truncates float to integer : int(3.1415)

+Converts integer to float : float(3)